HAYWARD, Calif.--(BUSINESS WIRE)--

 About Arcus Biosciences

-Arcus Biosciences is a clinical-stage biopharmaceutical company focused on creating innovative cancer therapies.
-Arcus has several programs targeting important oncology/immuno-oncology pathways, including a dual adenosine receptor antagonist, AB928, which is in a Phase 1/1b program to evaluate AB928 in combination with other agents in multiple tumor types, and an anti-PD-1 antibody, AB122, which is being evaluated in a Phase 1 trial and is being tested in combination with Arcus’s other product candidates.
+Arcus Biosciences is a clinical-stage biopharmaceutical company focused on creating innovative cancer immunotherapies.
+Arcus has several programs targeting important immuno-oncology pathways, including a dual adenosine receptor antagonist, AB928, which is in a Phase 1/1b program to evaluate AB928 in combination with other agents in multiple tumor types, and an anti-PD-1 antibody, AB122, which is being evaluated in a Phase 1 trial and is being tested in combination with Arcus’s other product candidates.
 Arcus’s other programs include AB154, an anti-TIGIT antibody, which is being evaluated in a Phase 1 trial as monotherapy and in combination with AB122, and AB680, a small-molecule inhibitor of CD73, which is in a Phase 1 healthy volunteer study.
-Arcus has extensive in-house expertise in medicinal chemistry, oncology, immunology, biochemistry, pharmacology and structural biology.
-Utilizing these unique capabilities, Arcus has developed a robust and active early-stage discovery effort focused on small-molecule pipeline expansion.
+Arcus has extensive in-house expertise in medicinal chemistry, immunology, biochemistry, pharmacology and structural biology.
 For more information about Arcus Biosciences, please visit www.arcusbio.com.

 This press release contains forward-looking statements.
-All statements other than statements of historical facts contained herein, including, but not limited to, the potential of our product candidates, clinical and market development opportunities, and potential to accelerate our development programs, are forward-looking statements reflecting the current beliefs and expectations of management made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+All statements other than statements of historical facts contained herein, including, but not limited to, Arcus’s clinical development plans, pipeline and timelines are forward-looking statements reflecting the current beliefs and expectations of management made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 All forward-looking statements involve known and unknown risks, uncertainties and other important factors that may cause Arcus’s actual results, performance or achievements to differ significantly from those expressed or implied.
-Factors that could cause or contribute to such differences include, but are not limited to, the inherent uncertainty associated with pharmaceutical product development and clinical trials, the emergence of adverse events or other undesirable side effects, delays in our clinical trials due to difficulties or delays in the regulatory process, enrolling subjects or manufacturing or supplying product for such clinical trials, disagreements with regulatory authorities regarding our clinical development plans and changes in the competitive landscape for our programs.
-Risks and uncertainties facing Arcus are described more fully in Arcus’s most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q filed with the U.S. Securities and Exchange Commission.
+Factors that could cause or contribute to such differences include, but are not limited to, the inherent uncertainty associated with pharmaceutical product development and clinical trials, the emergence of adverse events or other undesirable side effects and delays in our clinical trials due to difficulties or delays in the regulatory process, enrolling subjects or manufacturing or supplying product for such clinical trials.
+Risks and uncertainties facing Arcus are described more fully in Arcus’s Annual Report on Form 10-K for the year ended December 31, 2018 filed on March 5, 2019 with the SEC.
 You are cautioned not to place undue reliance on the forward-looking statements, which speak only as of the date of this press release.
 Arcus disclaims any obligation or undertaking to update, supplement or revise any forward-looking statements contained in this press release.